Why Is My Car Insurance So Expensive?

 The more car insurance you buy, the more you can expect to pay.

-A full-coverage policy costs two and a half times more than one with minimum liability coverage only.
+A full coverage policy costs more than two-and-a-half times what one with minimum liability coverage costs.

 That's because full coverage typically includes comprehensive and collision insurance.
 These coverages pay to repair or replace your car if it is damaged.

-Higher liability limits or a low deductible can also raise your monthly payments.
+Higher liability limits, which give you more protection, or a low deductible, that lowers what you might have to pay if you're in an accident, can also raise your monthly payments.
 So can popular add-ons, like roadside assistance or rental car reimbursement.
 That's because if you get in an accident, the insurance company could possibly have to pay more.

 money icon